 Possibly the most hipster place I’ve been to in Riga.
-They do actually roast coffee at the back here and it looks very industrial back there.
-The front looks like a hipster’s wet dream.
-There’s outside seating at the front for when the weather is nice.
-Inside there are tables an bar seating.
-The coffee is great (and around 3 euros a cup) and there are some fun meal options too.
-Vegetarian options in my case included this lovely carrot soup and there was also a veggie burger.
-Vegan options may be a bit thin (not sure whether the burger had any surprise cheese or anything in it).
+They do actually roast coffee in the back, and it looks very industrial and “real” back there with lots of fancy, shiny machines.
+The café part looks like a hipster’s wet dream, with artfully stripped walls, industrial (yet tastefully dim) lighting, simple wooden tables and a consciously rustic bar counter.
+The coffee is great (and costs 3 euros a cup), and there are some fun meal options too.
+Vegetarian options in my case included this lovely carrot soup, and there was also a veggie burger.
+Vegan options may be a bit of a nope (not sure whether the burger has any surprise cheese or anything in it).

 Illuseum Tea house